amgrubb/BloomingLeaf/README.md

 Review our [overview poster](http://www.cs.toronto.edu/~amgrubb/archive/RE18-Demo-Poster.pdf) to learn more about the original goals of BloomingLeaf Version 1.0.

+## *Updates for Version 2.0*
+In Version 2.0, we refactored the code base to take advantage of the underlying backbone.js structure:

+* removed all global variables in `leaf-ui` and updated the graph data structure
+* created backbone models for actors, intentions, evolving functions, configurations, and results
+* created backbone views for all backbone models
+* allow users to assign absolute values for function segments in the Element Inspector view
+* updated and added functionality to the intermediate values table
+* updated the communication between the front and backend code
+* refactored the backend code base to take advantage of the new backbone models
+* fix bugs in the next state view
+* updated the look and feel of the tool

+See our [summary](https://amgrubb.github.io/posts/2021-08-13-backbone-refactor) for further details about these additions.

 ## *Updates for Version 1.5*
 In Version 1.5, we added the following model-management features (+ additional small features and fixes):